voideditor/void/README.md

 2. To get started working on Void, see [Contributing](https://github.com/voideditor/void/blob/main/CONTRIBUTING.md).

-3. We're open to collaborations of all types - just reach out.
+3. We're open to collaborations and suggestions of all types - just reach out.

 ## Reference